 We decided to create a list of time-tracking software for Windows.
 We focused on the tools that can be installed locally on a personal computer or server – take a…

-Raising Efficiency with Business Time-Tracking Software
+Improving Business Performance with Time-Tracking Software

 Types of Time Tracking Software

-What to Look At When Choosing Business Time-Tracking Software
+Things to Consider When Choosing Time-Tracking Software

 When it comes to choosing the right time-tracking tool for your business, there really is no ‘one-size-fits-all’ approach.
 It all depends on your specific requirements, so defining those is a good place to start to help you narrow down the available options.
 The main things you should consider include: